Clark737/startup/README.md

 - Neither does my startup
 - I would have the about page apear when you can log in because it tells people what they are getting into.
 - It would involve headder work and it was not simple to add similar functionality to my startup

+Web socks
+- I think I will use this to auto update the information gathered by the server
+- I can rewatch the class from the announcement
+- It seems fairly straight forward
+- cant log in with two different names but it will work just logged in with one
+- Honestly I liked the labs more when we coded them ourselves
+- but I guess I can just do it on my start up